Llandover Woods. Credit Jessica Plesko

 Length of trail: At most one-fourth of a mile.
 Perfect as a first-time hike.

 Tips: Wear rubber boots if there has been a recent rain.
-The trails are primitive.
+The trails can be primitive.
 The closest retail area and restroom is the large Safeway at the intersection of NE 125th and 15th Ave N.E. in the Pinehurst neighborhood.

 Kingfisher Natural Area, north Seattle